syncom/sf-signer/README.md

 1. You may use the prebuilt release binaries if you are on `linux-x86_64` and `darwin-x86_64` platforms.
-Otherwise, you can always build `sfsigner` from source (the generated artifect is `build/sfsigner`).
+Otherwise, you can always build `sfsigner` from source (the generated artifact is `build/sfsigner`).

    ```bash